-A: Firstly, this is just speculation, secondly, I don't think that there is any chance for the Alliance to achieve that, even if they wanted it.
+Firstly, this is just speculation, secondly, I don't think that there is any chance for the Alliance to achieve that, even if they wanted it.
 Remember, a change of the Constitution requires a two third majority.
 I fully understand some of the fears of the Croats because they are after all in numbers the smallest people in BiH.
 And as I am deeply convinced that BiH cannot exist without the Croat people, I will personally see to it that the Croat community in BiH is fully protected.
-As one of BiH's three constituent peoples, the Croats have the power to veto anything they consider to be against their vital interest as a people.
+As one of BiHas three constituent peoples, the Croats have the power to veto anything they consider to be against their vital interest as a people.
 But the Croats can best ensure their rights and look after their interests by fully participating in the political process at all levels.
 By engaging in boycotts of the Federation House of Peoples and several Cantonal assemblies, the Croat leadership only shirks its responsibilities to its constituents.

-Q: Does your decision on strengthening the constitutional commissions in both entities, for the purpose of protection of vital national interests, practically imply the abolishing of the House of Peoples?
+Q:Does your decision on strengthening the constitutional

+commissions in both entities, for the purpose of protection of vital national interests, practically imply the abolishing of the House of Peoples?

-A: The constitutional commissions are an interim solution until the Entity Constitutions are changed and amended in accordance with the Constitutional Court Decision on the Constituency of all BiH Peoples in both Entities.
-For that interim period, there needs to be a system securing the vital interests and non-discrimination of the constituent peoples and others in the Federation as well as in the RS.
+The constitutional commissions are an interim solution until the Entity Constitutions are changed in accordance with the Constitutional Court Decision on the Constituency of all BiH Peoples in both Entities.
+For that interim period, there needs to be a system securing the vital interests and nondiscrimination of the constituent peoples and others in the Federation as well as in the RS.
 Practically this means that Croats in Bosnia and Herzegovina as well as the Bosniaks will now be able to protect themselves from discriminatory legislation in the RS, which they could not before, and the Serbs will be protected in the Federation.

-The Constitutional Commission is therefore an additional mechanism, which will perform the same function in both entities.
-Q: Some claim that the meaning of that decision of yours is to create the preconditions which would facilitate the Alliance's coming into power.
+The Constitutional Commission is therefore an additional mechanism that will perform the same function in both entities.

+Q:Some claim that the meaning of that decision of yours is to create the preconditions that would facilitate the Alliance's coming into power.
 The Constitutional Commission should allegedly replace the House of Peoples in the procedure of election of executive authorities in the Federation.
 Could you please comment.

-A: The Decision is to do with my concerns to ensure that the rights of BiH's Constituent Peoples and others are fully protected and with the fact that the Constitutional Court ruled more than half a year ago, which the Entity governments have simply ignored - there have been no steps to work out a plan how to implement it.
+The Decision is to do with my concerns to ensure that the rights of BiH's Constituent Peoples and others are fully protected and with the fact that the Constitutional Court ruled more than half a year ago, which the Entity governments have simply ignored - there have been no steps to work out a plan how to implement it.
 This is a long term issue about citizens rights and I would push to implement these regardless of the current political climate.
 Regarding the House of People - I repeat: the Constitutional Commission is a separate body and will not interfere with its work.

-Q: One of the fundamental commitments of the Dayton Agreement is return of refugees.
-Only 2000 Croats and a bit bigger number of Bosniacs have returned to the RS so far.
-Will the OHR take concrete measures with regard to the return of property?
+Q:One of the basic commitments of Dayton Peace Agreement is return of refugees.
+There has been recorded only two thousand returns of Croats and some more Bosniaks.
+What will OHR undertake with regard to return of refugees?